daruns/1001-VideoManagement-API/README.md

 9. i used a lot of async/await to make the code look clean and easy to read
 10. i used a lot of try/catch to handle errors
 11. i used dotenv to handle the environment variables
+12. i have implemented pagination and search and input validation and error handling

 ## Installation